With a continuation contract, you can extend your service by one year in exchange for loan repayment.

 - Physician (Doctor of Medicine (MD)/Doctor of Osteopathic Medicine (DO))

 - Certified nurse-midwife (CNM)

-You can take free MAT training.
-This will allow you to obtain the DATA 2000 Waiver.
+Take free MAT training to get the DATA 2000 Waiver.

 Note: The continuation contract application process is the same as the NHSC LRP.

 The following are FY 2020 continuation contract award levels for the NHSC (LRP and S2S) and the *MAT Award Enhancement: